St Silin's Church, Llansilin

-St Silin's Church is a parish church in Llansilin, Powys, Wales.
+St Silin's Church is a Church in Wales parish church in Llansilin, Montgomeryshire, Powys, Wales.
 The present building, which has parts dating back to the 13th century, is a Grade I listed building.
 It stands on a site that has been used by Christian communities since the Dark Ages.
 The church is dedicated to Saint Silin, now better known as Saint Sulien, the 6th-century founder-abbot of a monastery at Luxulyan in Cornwall.

 St Silin was the only parish in the Welsh Marches on the England–Wales border that voted to leave the Church of England under provisions of the Welsh Church Act 1914 that led to the creation of the Church in Wales.

 History

 The church was constructed out of wood in a cruciform shape as a Clas, though it was damaged during Owain Glyndŵr's rebellion and the nave was rebuilt in stone.
 A 13th-century lancet remains a part of the current building.
 During the English Civil War, Oliver Cromwell's Roundheads used the church as a barracks and the south door for target practice with muskets.
 It was also shot at by Royalist forces sieging the church; the door is still in use and still retains the bullet holes.
 The wooden spire of the church burned down in the 1800s and a replacement stone tower was built in 1832.